 During the off-season, teams may have no more than thirty-four (34) players on their active roster.
 There is no classification limit for the off-season roster.
 Players signed out of the California Winter League or selected in the Frontier League Draft are exempt from the 34-player limit.

-Regular season and playoff club rosters will be composed of a minimum of 22 active players and a maximum of 24 active players.
+Regular season and playoff rosters will be composed of a minimum of 22 active players and a maximum of 24 active players.

 Players without prior affiliated baseball (MiLB) experience must be at least 18 years old to play in the Frontier League.